 Root canals can be performed on all the teeth.
-The endodontist examines and x-rays the tooth, then administers local anesthetic.
-After the tooth is numb, the endodontist places a small protective sheet called a “dental dam” over the area to isolate the tooth and keep it clean and free of saliva during the procedure.
+The dental staff examines and x-rays your teeth, then administers local anesthetic.
+After the area is numb, the endodontist team places a small protective sheet called a “dental dam” over the area to isolate the tooth and keep it clean and free of saliva during the dentistry procedure.

-The endodontist makes a small opening in the crown of the tooth.
-Very small instruments are used to clean the pulp from the pulp chamber and root canals and to shape the space for filling.
+The endodontist then makes a small opening in the crown.
+Very small instruments are used to clean the pulp chamber and root canals and to shape the space for filling.

-After the space is cleaned and shaped, the endodontist fills the root canals with a biocompatible material.
+After the space is cleaned and shaped, the staff fills the root canals with a biocompatible material.
 In most cases, a temporary filling is placed to close the opening.
 The temporary filling will be removed by your dentist before the tooth is restored.
-After the final visit with one of the endodontists in Folsom or greater Sacramento area, you must return to your dentist to have a crown or other restoration placed on the tooth to protect and restore it to full function.
+After the final visit with one of the endodontists in Folsom or greater Sacramento area, you must return to your dentist to have a crown or other restoration placed on to protect and restore it to full function.

 In apexification, the unhealthy pulp tissue is removed.
-The dentist will place medication into the root canal to create a hard tissue formation near the root tip.
+The endodontics team will place medication into the root canal to create a hard tissue formation near the root tip.
 This hardened tissue creates a calcific barrier at the root end, allowing the root canal to be sealed.

-The endodontist numbs the gums around the affected tooth, and then creates a small hole to gain access to the pulp.
-The infected pulp is removed from the root canal and the canals are cleaned.
-Medication is placed into the canal and the tooth is temporarily sealed.
+The dental team numbs the gums around the affected area, and then creates a small hole to gain access to the chamber.
+The infected area is removed from the root canal and the canals are cleaned.
+Medication is placed into the canal, temporarily sealing the area.
 The medication is surgically replaced every two to four months, though this can vary among individuals.

 After the root end has formed, treatment is finished, which means you can return to your regular dentist to have the tooth restored.

 An apicoectomy may be needed when an infection develops or won’t go away after root canal treatment or retreatment.
 In an apicoectomy, the root tip, or apex, is removed along with the infected tissue.
-To complete the apicoectomy, the endodontist will clean and seal the end of the tooth’s canal.
+To complete the apicoectomy, the endodontics team in Folsom will clean and seal the end of the tooth’s canal.

-This procedure, also called “open and medicate,” encourages the root to continue development as the pulp is healed.
+This dental procedure, also called “open and medicate,” encourages the root to continue general development as the pulp is healed.
 Soft tissue is covered with medication to encourage growth.
 The tip of the root (apex) will continue to close, in turn, the walls of the root canal will thicken.
 If the pulp heals, no additional treatment will be necessary.
-The more mature the root becomes, the better the chance to save the tooth.
+The more mature the root becomes, the better the chance it can be saved.

-A therapeutic pulpotomy, better known as a “baby root canal,” removes part of a tooth’s pulp, the center of the tooth that contains nerves and blood vessels.
+A therapeutic pulpotomy, better known as a “baby root canal,” removes part of a tooth’s pulp chamber, the center of the tooth that contains nerves and blood vessels.
 The part that is removed is inside the crown.

-This procedure can be done in children’s baby teeth or in young permanent teeth.
+This dental procedure can be done in children’s baby teeth or in young permanent ones.
 In primary teeth, the procedure is done to keep the primary tooth from being removed.
-Extracting a primary tooth before it is ready to fall out can alter the way permanent teeth come in.
+Extracting a primary before it is ready to fall out can alter the way permanent teeth come in.

-If the pulp of a permanent tooth becomes injured or decayed soon after it emerges, the tooth may require root canal treatment.
-However, root canal treatment is not done until the tooth’s roots are finished growing.
+If this chamber of a permanent tooth becomes injured or decayed soon after it emerges, it may require a root canal.
+However, root canal treatment is not done until the roots are finished growing.
 In this case, a pulpotomy can be done instead.
 Root canal treatment can be done after the roots finish developing.

-Endodontic treatment is the best way to save a natural tooth.
-The tooth is restored and can function just like any other tooth.
+Endodontic treatment is the best way to save teeth.
+Once they are restored, they can function just like any other.
 Saving the natural tooth should always be the first choice when dental care is needed.
 If you have any questions regarding your appointment with one of our dentists, please feel free to call our number at (916) 984-0304 or visit the Folsom endodontics office in the greater Sacramento area or schedule an appointment online.
-Our Make A Smile Folsom office also offers general dental services, oral surgery, and services for general orthodontics.
+Our Make A Smile Folsom office also offers a variety of dental services, oral surgery, and services for general orthodontics.
 We aim to provide the best dental care in the greater Sacramento area.

 What is Endodontics?

-Endodontic therapy, also known as root canal therapy, is a treatment of an infected or inflammed tooth.
-The treatment is carried out in the pulp or nerve of the tooth.
-The pulp is important during a tooth’s growth and development.
-However, once a tooth is fully mature it can survive without the pulp because the tooth continues to be nourished by the tissues surrounding it.
-After endodontic therapy the patient will no longer feel any pain in that tooth because the nerve tissue has been removed and the infection has been eradicated.
+Endodontic therapy, also known as root canal therapy, is a dentistry procedure of an infected or inflamed tooth.
+The procedure is carried out in the nerve or pulp chamber of the tooth.
+This area is important during a tooth’s growth and development.
+However, once a tooth is fully mature it can survive without the chamber because it continues to be nourished by the tissues surrounding it.
+After endodontic therapy the patient will no longer feel any pain in that area because the nerve tissue has been removed and the infection has been eradicated.

 Though some people may not have symptoms, the most common signs to look for are pain; a tooth that is very sensitive to temperature changes, tenderness to touch and chewing, discoloration of the tooth, swelling, drainage and tenderness in the lymph nodes as well as bone and gingival tissues.
 If you’re unsure, it’s best to be evaluated by your dentist at our Folsom business office.

 Why see an Endodontist?